 Follow the default practice of image above paragraph text within each step.

-Limit the image selection to the documented tool or content area.
+Limit the image selection to the documented tool.

 Avoid full screen/browser window captures unless absolutely necessary.

 Whenever possible, focus on the item or tool in question to crop out as much of the surrounding branding as possible.